 - Parameter Exception: If code defines a specific number of parameters, exactly that number must be passed in any calls – eg. An attempt was made to execute a function that calls for 4 parameters but supplied only 3 parameters.

-- Table corrupted: A failure when trying to save or retrieve a data from a table.
-Due to improper maintenance or a storage failure – eg. allocation pages/extent chain appear to be damaged or cross-linked in some way.
+- Table corrupted: A failure when trying to save or retrieve data from a table.
+Due to improper maintenance or a storage failure – eg. allocation pages/extent chains appear to be damaged or cross-linked in some way.

 For more details about Exception alerts, you can read our blog by clicking here on the Blogs link on our web page.

 For the next 30 days, while we are measuring the levels of responses, the alerts will not be generating the email that other alerts automatically send to users, in order to avoid flooding new emails.
 Once this fine-tuning has been completed, the alert will send out emails in the usual way.

 This new alert identifies any instances where syntax coding errors stop the execution of a module over the past 60 minutes.
 In the following snapshot you can see an example from the AimBetter Dashboard: